marcacyr/basic-node-api/README.md

 ***The API relies on Mongoose, and by extension on MongoDB as the database.***

+## Setup
+1. Clone this repo to your local machine.
+2. Run ```npm install bcrypt-nodejs body-parser express jsonwebtoken mongoose morgan --save```

+This will install all dependencies and anything else needed based on package.json.
+You could also just run ```npm install``` and let npm do the work.
+I just tend to be explicit.
+It's your call whatever works best for you.

 ## Usage
 To use this as a basis for an API, you will have to create a file called config.js at the root level.